firstclickinc/firstclick/README.txt

 Connect to Database
 -------------------
 Import wp_firstclick.sql into a new database.
 You can use phpMyAdmin or mysql from you command line.
-Be sure to setup your database first, then import the wp_firstclick.sql into it (the namse do not have to match, but be sure to match it to the name you set in your wp-config.php file).
+Be sure to setup your database first, then import the wp_firstclick.sql into it (the names do not have to match, but be sure to match it to the name you set in your wp-config.php file).
 Test your connection by visiting your working directory.
 Delete this file from your repositry once your database is set up.

 $ rm wp_firstclick.sql
 $ git add --all